Spinarakk/defectmonitor/README.txt

 Core Functionality
 - Start/Load a build and change settings as appropriate
 - Take an image after the machine does both the scan and coat operations (2 images)
-	- Setup camera parameters
     - Serial trigger using hall sensors in the machine
 - Correct the image for distortions, perspective, crop, move, realign the origin
-- Convert the .cls or .cli files into a format OpenCV can use
+- Convert the .cls or .cli files into contours that OpenCV can draw
 - Camera calibration using pre-taken checkboard images
 - Process the scan and coat images for defects
     - See below for defects
 - Check if defects overlap the part countours
     - No
 	- Ignore
 	- Check if the defects may propogate into the part
     - Yes
 	- Stop the operation
-		- Send (push) notification to user
+	- Send notification to user
 	- Error report
 - Generate final report after part is completed
 - Notification (instantaneous) for major defects
-- Possible real-time interaction with the machine software to correct minor errors
+- Possible real-time interaction with the machine software
+    - Correcting minor errors
     - Re-coating
     - Re-scanning (missed areas)
+    - Halt for major errors (dosing error)
 - Simple to use User Interface

-List of Defects
+Defect Detection
+- Completed
+    - Coat
+	- Blade Streaks (Horizontal divets)
+	- Blade Chatter (Vertical slits)
+	- Bright Spots (Shiny parts, Part warping)
+	- Contrast Difference (Areas that are too bright/dark compared to the average contrast)
+	- Histogram Comparison (Compares the current layer to the previous layer)
+    - Scan
+	- Blade Streaks
+	- Blade Chatter
+	- Scan Pattern (Tries to detect the scanned area)
+	- Overlay Comparison (Compares the scanned pattern to the part contours)
+	- Histogram Comparison
+- To Do
+    - Coat
+	- Clearly define powder holes or dosing errors
-Scan
+    - Scan
+	- Vastly improve scan pattern detection
 	- Inclusions
-- Blobs of spatter within the part contours
-- Scan failures, misses
+	- Spatter

-Coat
+Defect Reporting
+- Currently only the following are reported and designated as a defect based on testing-based thresholds
+    - Defect pixel size of Bright Spots and Contrast Difference
+    - Number of occurences of detected blade streaks and blade chatter
+    - Histogram comparison of subsequent layers (coat and scan have different thresholds)
+    - Overlay template matching of scan pattern
+- Possible future implementations
+    - Defect propagation
-- Blade streaks (horizontal divets)
+    - Severity of blade streaks
-- Blade chatter (vertical)
-- Blade damage (dark sections near the start of the blade)
-- Part warping bulging into the next coat
-- Not enough powder for the coat
-- Powder holes
+- Notes
+    - Combined report will report different defect coordinates from the individual part reports
+    - This is because individual parts may potentially split up defects that are only partially overlapping

 Modules
 - main_window.py